libretiny-eu/libretiny/docs/projects/esphome.md

 - Branch: add `@branch_name` (ex: `source: "github://libretiny-eu/libretiny@experimental_branch_name"`)
 - Pull Requests: add `#pr_number` (ex: `source: "github://libretiny-eu/libretiny#1"`)

+!!! note
-Note: `https` sources are also fine if you are not using or cannot access github.
+ `https` sources are also fine if you are not using or cannot access github.

 === "Local"